Fall Perennials That Will Give Your Cottage Garden the Wow Factor

 • Astilbe: Fall planting allows astilbe to establish their roots before winter.
 They appreciate consistently moist soil and partial shade.

-• Bleeding Heart (Dicentra spectabilis): Fall is a suitable time for planting bleeding hearts, but they may not bloom until the following spring.
+• Bleeding Heart (Dicentra spectabilis): Fall is a suitable time for planting bleeding hearts, but they may not bloom until spring.

 • Lily of the Valley: These fragrant perennials can be planted in the fall.
 Plant the pips (rhizomes) just below the soil surface.